PyDrocsid/cogs/general/custom_commands/documentation.md

 ### __`user_parameter`__

-This command enables/disables the mention of a user on top of the message.
+The user_parameter is used to enable/disable the mention of a user on top of the message.

 ```css
 .custom_commands edit [user_parameter|up] <command> <enabled>